artemave/REST-assured/README.markdown

 ### Redirects

 It is sometimes desirable to only double certain calls while letting others through to the 'real' services.
 Meet Redirects.
 Kind of "rewrite rules" for requests that didn't match any double.
-Here is the resp API for managing redirects:
+Here is the rest API for managing redirects:

 * `POST '/redirects', { pattern: pattern, to: uri }` Creates redirect with the following parameters: